Semantic-UI-Vue/Semantic-UI-Vue/CONTRIBUTING.md

 There are still a lot of components or components' functionalities missing.
 Please have a look to the [*Semantic UI*'s site](https://semantic-ui.com) and help yourself!

-### Code coverage

-Any help to bring the code coverage up is very welcome.
-To see the current state file by file:

-* Run `npm test`
-* Open *test/coverage/lcov-report/index.html*

 ### Documentation

 All the components need to get a proper documentation.
 I am trying to stick to the [official one](https://semantic-ui.com) as much as possible.